8 Tips for your VA Disability Claim or Appeal

 - Dependency and Indemnity Compensation (DIC): Survivors applying for DIC benefits must submit records such as: their marriage certificate to prove they were married to the veteran, and the veteran’s death certificate to prove that a service-connected disability contributed to the veteran’s death.

-Your claims file, or c-file as it is often called, is a collection of records kept by VA related to your disability claim.
-C-files contain service records, medical records, VA treatment records, and more.
+A VA claims file, often called a C-file, is a collection of records kept by VA in connection to a veteran’s VA disability claim(s).
+When a veteran first files a claim for benefits, VA will request the veteran’s service records and any medical records relevant to the claim.
+This is the beginning of a VA claims file.
+As your claim progresses and if you file more claims, your claims file will grow.
 It is recommended that veterans seeking disability benefits obtain their c-file to ensure that it contains all of the evidence necessary to prove their claim.
 While VA has a duty to assist veterans in gathering evidence for their claim, the responsibility for ensuring VA receives those records is ultimately that of the veteran.

 If you feel as though you need assistance at any point, do not hesitate to reach out for help.
 VSOs, accredited representatives, and accredited attorneys can assist you.
 This process can become complex—do not be afraid to reach out for help.
 Do not give up on your VA claim if you have been denied or if the process seems endless.
 You have earned these benefits.